China virus outbreak revives calls to stop wi... | Taiwan News

 The order issued by the Ministry of Agriculture and Rural Affairs, dated Jan.
 21, banned all shipments of wild animals out of Wuhan.
 It also called for stepped up inspections and for raising public awareness about the risks of eating them.

-Researchers have not yet announced a definitive source for this latest outbreak, which like many other viruses has genetic markers found in multiple species.
+Researchers have not yet announced a definitive source for this latest outbreak, which like many other viruses can infect multiple species.

 “That’s the big black box right now,” said Jon Epstein, an epidemiologist with the Ecohealth Alliance.